meshula/meshula.github.com/site/astro-site/src/content/blog/reading-wiener.md

 If, as Wiener feared, the greatest threat is the elimination of purpose, then the counter-politics cannot be an efficient manual.
 It must be a structure designed for difficulty.
 It requires the reader, the drifting mind, to perform the ultimate act of agency: the articulation of purpose outside the system's given goals.

-The essay becomes a practice in resistance—not by prescribing action, but by structuring the impossibility of total capture.
+The essay becomes a practice in resistance; we prescribe no action, we aim to structure the impossibility of total capture.
 May the reader embrace that ineffable spark, the ignis interioris, that eludes all metrics, all loops, and all control, and dedicate it to the rupture necessary to build a new, purposeful form.

 ---